 Before we look at some typical sit-and-reach normative data results, there are a few suggestions to keep in mind.

 First, it is important that you warm up.
 Cold and tight muscles will not provide an accurate reading of your flexibility.
 Perform basic stretches for the lower back and the hamstrings.
 Then, slowly ease yourself into the sit-and-reach position.
 Never perform any quick movements when reaching forward; you could pull your hamstrings or the muscles in your lower back.
 To obtain the most relevant sit-and-reach normative data, it is a good idea to perform this test three different times while resting for a few moments between each stretch.
 If you are like me, you will notice that you can reach farther out after the first two attempts.
 The best way to obtain an accurate result is to take the average of all three attempts.

 Interpreting the Data

 First, we should note that women are known to be slightly more flexible than men.
-Your age and activity levels will obviously also have an impact upon how far you can reach.
+Your age and activity levels will obviously also have an impact on how far you can reach.
 Generally, those who participate in sports or athletes tend to have more supple and pliable muscles than those rarely perform physical exercise.